luispengler/top10netflix/README.md

 ```

 # Considerations
-The website says the list is published every Tuesday, so I recommend running it once a week to get the updates.
+* The website says the list is published every Tuesday, so I recommend running it once a week to get the updates.
+* Not always you will get 10 trailers because some of the top 10 ocasionally get repeated on the list by Netflix (that is what I call popularity!)